Children are taught how to keep themselves safe online through a combination of assemblies and lessons from their class teacher.

 We understand that it can be overwhelming to keep up-to-date with new technologies so we highly recommend using the resources below to keep your children safe online.

 We have a range of printed guides within school that explain how you can keep your children safe online.
-Please speak to a DSL (Sarah Johnson) or David Camps if you would like a copy or you would like to attend our regular parent workshop on keeping your children safe online.
+Please speak to a DSL (Gemma Chilton) if you would like a copy or you would like to attend our regular parent workshop on keeping your children safe online.

 This video from Internet Matters explains how to apply parental restrictions at home.